ashiq24/BEENE/README.md

 Some member functions of this class are: get_hybrid_model_1(number_of_genes, hidden_layer_dimensions, embedding_dimension,  number_of_batches,  number_of_biological_variables,  reconstruction_weight, batch_weight, bio_weight, islarge= False):
         """
-        Creates and return the BEENE model.
+        Creates and returns the BEENE model.

         Parameters: